verifa/horizon/README.md

 A recommended starting point would be the incredibly useful (joke) [greetings](./examples/greetings/README.md) example.
 It has a portal, controller and actor and does not depend on any external services, so there is no added complexity due to third party dependencies.

+## Rationale

+To understand how and why Horizon came into existence, check the [rationalte](./docs/rationale.md).

 ## Frequently Asked Questions

 Check the [FAQ](./docs/faq.md) page.